-GED is administered at various times throughout the year and dates are included on the testing calendar located on the FPC website.
+GED testing is administered at various times throughout the year and dates are included on the testing calendar located on the FPC website.
 Follow the instructions above to reference the testing calendar.

-For more information, call the Director of Counseling, Testing and Career.
+For more information on testing, contact the Director of Counseling, Testing and Career Services at (806) 457-4200, ext.
+777.